nichetools/awesome-tools/CONTRIBUTING.md

 # Contributing to Awesome Tools Directory

 We welcome contributions!
-There are two ways to add a new tool:
+Here's how you can add a new tool:

-## 1. Using the Submit Form
+## Using the Submit Form (Recommended)

 1. Visit our [Awesome Tools Directory](https://awesome.tools).
 2. Fill out the "Submit a New Tool" form in the header with the tool's details.
-3. Click "Submit Pull Request" to open a pre-filled pull request on GitHub.
+3. Click "Submit Pull Request" to open a new tab with a pre-filled pull request on GitHub.
+4. On the GitHub page:
-4. Review your changes and submit the pull request.
+   - Review the changes in the `_data/tools.yml` file.
+   - If everything looks correct, click "Propose changes".
+   - On the next page, click "Create pull request".
+5. Your pull request will now be reviewed by the maintainers.

-## 2. Manual Contribution
+## Manual Contribution

 If you prefer to contribute manually: